-- Corinthia Finance p.l.c.'s financial statements give a true and fair view of the company's financial position as at 31 December 2017, and of the company's financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+- Corinthia Finance p.l.c.'s financial statements give a true and fair view of the company's financial position as at 28 February 2019, and of the company's financial performance and cash flows for the period then ended in accordance with International Financial Reporting Standards ('IFRSs') as adopted by the EU; and - The financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).